What Happens After You Die in Hospice?

 At Death: Physical Changes

-When death occurs, the person stops breathing.
-There is no heartbeat and no response.
+Another change that occur when someone dies in hospice is the person stops breathing.
+Additionally, there is no heartbeat and no response.
 The eyes and mouth are slightly open and may be gently closed.
 As the body's muscles relax, the bowel and bladder may release.
 This is a normal part of the process.

-Our team provides post-mortem care including a full body bath.
+Hospice care after death includes our team providing post-mortem care including a full body bath.
 Any tubes or ports are removed.
 The patient is then dressed in clean clothing.
 The family is welcome to participate as much or as little in the process as they would like.

 In the moments immediately after death, family members can take the time they need to be with their loved one's body.
 Some families sit with their loved one.
 Some share stories.
 Some perform a religious ritual.